glentner/python-102/docs/source/tutorial/commandline.rst

     generate a batch file, ``.bat``, the suffix of which need not be given at the CMD prompt.

 Now, there are many ways that you might organize or layout your interface in Python within your package.
-There are a few patterns that have become common place these days.
+There are a few patterns that have become commonplace these days.
 This tutorial is not focussed on code style though.
 Here is what that entry-point might look like in the simplest case.

 .. code-block:: python